Nevisian local lingo

 Pronounced “trans” is a local description that refers to a vehicle to get around in – transportation.
 On Nevis people say trans, vehicle or even describe it as a ‘jeep’, ‘pick up’ or ‘truck’.

-If you’re British you are probably accustomed to saying tissue paper or kitchen role.
+If you’re British you probably say tissue paper or kitchen roll.
 Not here!
 Simple distinctions like this are the difference between being understood or not.

 “Persons” (not people)